RenderKit/ospray/doc/api.md

 ### Curves

-A geometry consisting of multiple curves is created by calling `ospNewGeometry` with type string "`curves`".
+A geometry consisting of multiple curves is created by calling `ospNewGeometry` with type string "`curve`".
 The parameters defining this geometry are listed in the table below.

   ------------------ ---------------------- -------------------------------------------